If you're experiencing gambling harm contact gambling helpline on 0800 654 655

 About The National Coordination Service (NCS)

 The National Coordination Service leads communications and movements within the preventing and minimising gambling harm sector, it is a central point for the dissemination of key messages and information for providers of problem gambling services.
 It also seeks to enhance collaborations among agencies involved in preventing and minimising gambling related harm.
-NCS oversees the National Minimsing Gambling Harm advisory group alongside a panel of Ministry Infrastructure services.
-The NMGH advisory group has eight members who demonstrate expertise in the following key areas:
+NCS oversees the National Prevention and Minimising Gambling Harm (PMGH) Advisory Group alongside a panel of Ministry Infrastructure services.
+The NMGH advisory group has seven members who demonstrate expertise in the following key areas:

 - Minimising Gambling Harm Public Health